Skip to Content

 Fire personnel in the area urged Snyder, his wife, daughter, and 7-week-old granddaughter to stay home.
 The family had lost power but had plenty of water and food –– which they shared with fire personnel.

-Red flag warnings have expired for the Los Angeles area and will expire for the Los Angeles and Ventura County Mountains by Friday at 11 a.m.
-PST.
+Red flag warnings, which alert people to weather conditions favorable for fires, have expired for the Los Angeles area and the Los Angeles and Ventura County mountains.

 The cause remains unknown

-Though reasons for the Mountain Fire’s rapid spread are clear, its cause remains unknown, a Ventura County fire official said Thursday morning.
+Though reasons for the Mountain Fire’s rapid spread are clear, its cause remains unknown, a Ventura County fire official said.

 The county fire department’s investigation unit is working on several things, including determining whether power lines were involved in causing the fire, Johnson said when asked about power lines as a possible cause.